Node0/Polymix/README.md

 # Polymix
 A remarkably simple mixin module to enable class-based JS to achieve easy namespaced (or not) polymorphism.

-Just two functions... used in the class constructors... of all your classes...
+#### Just two functions... used in the class constructors... of all your classes...

+##### This code is in process of getting published to `npm` when that occurs, the examples will reflect correct require and import terminology, in the meantime, have a look at ./examples/polymix_example.js for the details of the two functions.

 Inside Ancestor class constructors ->  `makeMixable( this, <AncestorClassName> )`